asteca/ASteCA/README.md

 [Girardi isochrones][7] are currently the default but any set can in practice be used (with minor changes made to the code)

 The isochrones can be downloaded manually or the package [ezPadova-2][8] can be used to automatically fetch them from the site.

+## Running

+To run the code simply drop a cluster's photometric data file in the `/asteca/input` folder, modify the `params_input.dat` file to both inform the code of the distribution of columns in your photometric file and set the values for each function within the code.

+Photometric files can also be stored in `/asteca/input` inside a sub-folder.

+**Every** file inside the `/asteca/input` folder (inside or outside a sub-folder) will be processed by `ASteCA`, with the exception of the membership probabilities files that end with a _memb.dat_ extension.

 ## To do